Skip to main content

 • Change identity — a Transformer produces a new entity of a different type with its own attribute assignments.
 It doesn’t mutate the input entity’s attributes in place — it emits a different entity, typed differently, with its own attribute values.

-• Aggregate — when entities are combined, the output entity’s attributes are computed from the set of inputs using aggregation functions like SUM(weight) or MAX(priority).
+• Aggregate — when entities are combined, the output entity’s attributes are computed from the set of inputs using aggregation functions like SUM(weight) or MAX(priority) in the Combiner’s multi-entity context.

 The DSL doesn’t require a prefix to read attributes — just use the bare name. priority and product_class are valid identifiers in any expression that has an entity in scope.